onsi/gomega/index.md

 `Eventually` will poll the passed in function (which must have zero-arguments and at least one return value) repeatedly and check the return value against the `OmegaMatcher`.  `Eventually` then blocks until the match succeeds or until a timeout interval has elapsed.

 The default value for the timeout is 1 second and the default value for the polling interval is 10 milliseconds.
-You can change these values by passing in float64s (in seconds) just after your function:
+You can change these values by passing them in just after your function:

     Eventually(func() []int {
         return thing.SliceImMonitoring
-    }, TIMEOUT_IN_SECONDS, POLLING_INTERVAL_IN_SECONDS).Should(HaveLen(2))
+    }, TIMEOUT, POLLING_INTERVAL).Should(HaveLen(2))

+These can be passed in as `time.Duration`s, string representations of a `time.Duration` (e.g. `"2s"`) or `float64` values (in which case they are interpreted as seconds).

 `Eventually` is especially handy when writing integration tests against asynchronous services or components: